-Istanbul attack: 2 foreigners arrested at airport in nightclub massacre probe
+2 foreigners arrested at Istanbul airport in nightclub attack probe

 - Gunman still on the loose

-Istanbul (CNN)Turkish authorities arrested two foreign nationals at Istanbul's Ataturk airport Tuesday in connection with nightclub terror attack early New Year's Day that left 39 people dead, state-run Anadolu reported.
+Istanbul (CNN)Turkish authorities arrested two foreign nationals at Istanbul's Ataturk airport Tuesday in connection with the nightclub terror attack early New Year's Day that left 39 people dead, state-run Anadolu reported.

 There were no details available on their nationalities.
-A total of 16 people have been arrested in connection with the attack so far.

-Turkey is still on the hunt for the gunman who carried out the attack at the Reina nightclub, which also left dozens wounded.
+A total of 16 people have been arrested in connection with the investigation so far, and Turkish authorities are still on the hunt for the gunman who carried out the attack at the Reina nightclub.
+Dozens more were wounded.

 ISIS claimed responsibility for the attack in a statement posted to Twitter, but the claim cannot be independently verified by CNN.
 It boasted about the first major terrorist attack of 2017.